 Last year was a tiring year for most people.
-The loss of job/ source of income, the lockdown and the virus itself has made the year a year to remember.
-The lockdown was the highlight of last year, and most lessons tend to look at the lessons the virus taught us.
+The loss of job/ source of income, the lockdown, and the virus made the year a year to remember.
+The lockdown is the highlight of last year, and most lessons tend to look at the lessons the virus taught us.

 I read somewhere that tests keep repeating themselves until the lessons they meant to teach are learnt.

-Health is wealth: From the deaths of loved ones to celebrities, the loneliness due to lockdown has tested our mental and physical health.
+Health is wealth: The deaths of loved ones to celebrities, and the loneliness due to lockdown, have tested our mental and physical health.
 Health is one of the underrated assets.

 A wise man once said, “A healthy man wants plenty of things; a sick man wants only one”.

-COVID tested the capacities of our health facilities and highlighted how unhealthy our lifestyles are too.
-People with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
+Covid tested the capacities of our health facilities and highlighted how unhealthy our lifestyles are too.
+People with pre-existing medical conditions (such as asthma, diabetes, and heart disease) appear more vulnerable to the virus.

 Both mental and physical health is a priority.
 Leaving one for one is as dangerous as it can get.

-Taking our health serious has to be top of the lessons last year taught us all.
+Taking our health serious must be top of last year’s lessons.

-The future is unknown: The truth is no one knows what would happen tomorrow, Next month, or next year.
+The future is unknown: The truth is no one knows what will happen tomorrow, Next month, or next year.
 We can only predict, follow trends and plan accordingly.
-The previous year was no short of surprises.
+The previous year was nothing short of a surprise.

-In essence, have a plan and a plan when things don’t go according to plan.
+In essence, have a plan when things don’t go according to plan.

-More cash at hand and bank: This point is particularly personal, early 2019, I bought stocks with almost all the money I had during a small deep on my favourite stock and some bonds, quite happy with the returns.
-Then came early 2020, and that was really when I wished I had not used the money at that moment.
+More cash at hand and bank: This point is particularly personal.
+Early last year, I bought stocks with almost all the money I had during a small deep on my favourite stocks and some bonds, and I was pretty happy with the returns.
+Then came early 2020, and I wished I had not used that money.

-Not that I haven’t been told not to overtrade, I knew it, but I had not taken it to practice, and it stung me really bad.
+Not that I haven’t been told not to over-trade, I knew it, but I had not taken it to practise, and it stung me awfully.

-To put these lessons to practice, here are some actionable advice.
+To put these lessons into practice, here are some actionable things to do:

 - Take your health seriously.
-Exercise, eating healthy, avoid junk content, toxic environment and people.
+Exercise, eat healthy, avoid junk content, toxic environment and people.

 - Earn more.
-Learn more skills, add another stream of income- passive or active.
+Learn more skills, and add another income stream - passive or active.